 Returns In a time view, the result is in seconds.
-In a result view, the result is in bins and can be fractional.
-In an XY view the result is in x axis units.
+In a result view, it is in bins and can be fractional.
+In an XY view it is in x axis units.
+In a text view, it is in lines.